CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Results

 \subsection{Expert-Annotated Dataset}

 To evaluate LLM performance on guideline-concordant treatment prediction, we constructed a high-quality expert-annotated dataset.

-\paragraph{Annotation Details} A total of 13 oncologists annotated 121 patient notes.
-To assess inter-annotator reliability, 11 examples were dually annotated, showing an average of 0.636 treatment match and 0.692 path overlap score.
-Notes were on average 54755.3 characters long and contained 82 distinct paths through the NCCN decision tree and 48 distinct final treatment recommendations.
+\paragraph{Annotation Details} A total of 13 oncologists annotated 121 patient notes, averaging 46.5 minutes per patient note with a cost of \$500 per US Board certified clinician hour.
+To assess inter-annotator reliability, 11 examples were dually annotated, showing an average of 0.636 treatment match and 0.692 path overlap score, with further disagreement analysis present in Appendix~\ref{sec:disagreement_analysis}.
+Notes were on average 54755 characters long and contained 82 distinct paths through the NCCN decision tree and 48 distinct final treatment recommendations.
 We use this annotation as ground truth for both evaluating model performance and validating proxy benchmarking approaches.
 By establishing a high-quality reference standard, we can interpret LLM performance, detect systematic errors, and calibrate models in high-stakes medical settings without relying exclusively on expensive ongoing human annotation.

 \paragraph{Model Performance on Human-Annotated Benchmark} Table \ref{tab:true_performance} illustrates the results of eight frontier models on the expert-annotated dataset.
 We report performance on GPT-5 \citep{openai2025gpt5}, GPT-4.1 \citep{openai2025gpt41}, o3 \citep{openai2025o3}, o4-mini \citep{openai2025o4mini}, DeepSeek-R1 \citep{deepseek2025r1}, and LLaMA-3.3-70B-Instruct \citep{meta2024llama3}.
 We evaluate GPT-5 with varying reasoning efforts (minimal, medium, and high) to directly assess the impact of reasoning on performance.
 All models are evaluated with default temperature 1.0.
 We measured two clinically relevant metrics: (i) \textit{path overlap}, measuring structural agreement with the annotated guideline path, and (ii) \textit{treatment match}, indicating whether the recommended treatment node matches expert annotation.